baharmon/lectures/content/point-cloud-aesthetics/_index.md

 ## Hyperreality
 ### [Rockery](https://xyz.cct.lsu.edu/data/rosedown/rockery.html)
 {{< note >}}
+Point clouds' indexicality, their truth claim, seems so authoritative as to be hyperreal, displacing reality – they are used as definitive records, as evidence, as substitutes for things lost, and to fabricate replicas.
 What does it mean to "step into an overwhelmingly convincing simulacrum of physical reality, space and time?"
 (Girot) Will hyperreal simulacra really enhance landscape architects' "understanding of site, and yield a stronger awareness of ambient aspects and cues?"
-(Girot) Rather, if "[s]imilitude is a dream and must remain one, in order for a modicum of illusion and a stage for the imaginary to exist" (Baudrillard 1994), then point clouds, as a hyperreal simulacra, seem to usher an aesthetic crisis of creativity, an "end of the imaginary" (Baudrillard 1994).
+(Girot) Or will these simulacra usher in an aesthetic crisis of creativity, an "end of the imaginary" (Baudrillard 1994)?
 {{< /note >}}

 ---